frangucc/thenodechronbook/README.md

 Reading about Gou and his network illuminates the common traits the MIT bound Taoist.
 His work ethic, Taoist mindset and personal values are in many ways what leads him to his major breakthroughs.

 He is by all means, the youngest, most elit3 hacker on the planet and there are clear reasons why.
 By now, his personal network is one of the youngest, most promising ECE communities on the planet.
 By picking up this book, you have just entered into a community where mods at every major university back Gou up on Github and with all his open source initatives.
-And you will quickly find out if you have what it takes to collaborate with hackers all over the world.
+And you will quickly find out if you have what it takes to be a part of that community.

-So if you think you have what it takes to crack hardware components, mathematically divide sensors data and write programs that power some of the most sophisticated electrical computing devices on the planet, then get going.
-What are you waiting for, go to chapter one and get started!
+So if you think you have what it takes to design your own hardware components, programmatically divide sensors data and write servers that can bring online (or off) some of the most sophisticated electrical computing devices on the planet, then get going.
+Go to chapter one and get started!

-And for parents and educators wondering about what we mean by hacking let's just say that we don't beat-around-the-bush about hacking.
-Hacking what's considered a super power, and you can use your super power to do evil or do good.
+And for you parents and educators wondering about what we mean by "hacking," let's just say that we don't beat-around-the-bush about hacking.
+Hacking what's considered, dare I say, a new and very real super power, and it can be used to do evil or to work wonders.

 The term will never go away.
+Last year UCLA hosted one of the largest "HACK-A-THONS" in the country and there are more than 1000 job listings on Indeed with reference to the word hacking.

-And we're confronted all the time by people who say we shouldn't use the term.
-But the same people who typically tell us this, can't describe what a hackathon is, or what a Ruby hacker might do, or a growth hacker.
+And whilst I am confronted constantly by people who say we shouldn't use the term.
+The same people most often cannot describe what a hackathon is nor can explain what a growth hacker might do.
+The point is these terms are used everywhere.
+When you see a job ad for a JavaScript hacker or read about the 10 year old finnish kid who was given a $10,000 bug bounty for hacking Instagram, you begin to realize what hackers do.
+One could easily argue that Tesla was hacking electricity and Edisons DC empire when he pioneered alternating current.

+Steve Jobs And Steve Wozniak (the old farts that started Apple) even started their careers as hackers.

 Hacking is just a skill, like marksmanship.
 If somebody is an expert marksman, and they only shoot targets in safe, controlled environment then he's not "bad".
 If instead that marksman uses his skill to shoot a dozen innocent people at a movie theatre, then he's bad.

 It's not the skill that made him good or bad.
 It's what he did with the skill.
 Those using their ability to hack to commit cyber-crime are NEVER cool with us.
-In-fact, we even confront them in the book at some point.
+In-fact, we even confront them in the book at some point and draw a clear line in the sand about what's right and wrong.

-Hackers using their ability to quickly interrogate a new system, learn it's behaviors and manipulate it's science to innovate a new device are always rewarded.
-Hacking is a method of learning in this case.

-Many people associate hacking with cracking (breaking into software i.e. security), which is a different act and people who practice it usually have an entirely different mindset.

-Illegal activity is something entirely different, but none the less can be combined with hacking, just like you can combine knives with murder, but still use them to cut tomatoes better than using your hands.
+Illegal activity is something entirely different, but none the less can be combined with hacking, just like you can combine knives with murder, but you still use them to cut tomatoes to make pasta.

 Hacking is just circumventing the norm; life hacks, computer hacks, etc., are all ways of just using things differently, usually apposed to the accepted way of using it, or with counter intuition.